observability-as-code-sandbox/learn-ansible-lab/README.md

 =========

 Installs AppDynamics machine agent on a Linux target machine.
-As a result of a successful execution, machine agent run as a service on a machine and reporting to a controller.
+As a result of a successful execution, machine agent runs as a service on a machine and reports to a controller.

 ### Requirements
 ------------